What is Election Model Code of Conduct?

 8. If a Political party or a candidate is about to organize the procession, then ‘it or he’ has to inform; (about its time, the path of procession, place of starting of the procession and the place where the procession will end) to the concerned authorities.

 9. Political parties or candidates shall ensure that the identity slip given to the voters on the day of polling shall be printed on plain (white) paper.
 The Slip shall not have a name/symbol of any political party or the candidate.

 10. The Voters should not be served alcohol, etc. on the day of polling and 24 hours prior to polling.

 11. The ruling party's ministers shall not use government machinery like government employees, vehicles, government buildings during elections campaigning.

-12. The ruling party shall not have monopoly over public places, helipads and aircrafts, the candidates of other parties will also be able to use them with the same conditions as the ruling party is following.
+12. The ruling party shall not have a monopoly over public places, helipads, and aircraft, the candidates of other parties will also be able to use them with the same conditions as the ruling party is following.

-14. The ministers and other authorities shall not sanction grants/payments out of discretionary fund from the date elections are announced by the commission.
+14. The ministers and other authorities shall not sanction grants/payments out of discretionary funds from the date elections are announced by the commission.

 15. Since the elections dates are announced by the Election Commission, the ministers and other officials shall not do the following tasks;

 a.
 Announce any financial grant or any new scheme or promise thereof.